greentfrapp/task-embeddings/README.md

 ## Notes

-I am sharing this via GitHub because I thought the results were cool but not significant enough to warrant a full publication.
+I am sharing this via GitHub because I thought the results were cool but not really significant enough to warrant a full publication.

 Citations to this are not required but greatly appreciated!